oliviacbishop/furesearch/Using FU Research Project Management.md

 # How to use the FU Research Project Management page: a tutorial

 Welcome to the Project page for this research repository.
-Here you will be able to keep track and provide status updates about your project.
+This is the page you will need to use to provide status updates on your research.

+* At the end of each week, mark your week or tasks as "done", with additional comments to report on the status of what you did. **This is very important!!
+Do not forget to do this**

 ### Accessing the project page